Meat & Livestock Australia: Performance

 As MDC receives funding from the Australian federal government, the performance of the M&LA corporate group is regularly monitored through mandated independent reviews.
 The Australian Federal government has imposed reviewing regulations which aim to improve the transparency of M&LA as an authority.
 These measures also strive to promote efficiency in the execution of its initiatives and programs.

-In 2020, ACIL Allen Consulting released an independent review which analysed the functions and activities of M&LA.
+In 2020, ACIL Allen released an independent review which analysed the functions and activities of M&LA.
 The review analysed the performance and efficiency of M&LA and the company's subsidiaries between 2016 and 2020.
 ACIL Allen Consulting administered this review as required by the statutory funding agreement between M&LA and the Australian government.
 Established in 2016, this agreement requires M&LA to adhere to these transparency requirements prescribed by the federal government in order to receive government funding.

-ACIL Allen Consulting review
+ACIL Allen review

-The independent review conducted by ACIL Allen Consulting inquired into the efficiency, operations and overall performance of M&LA as an institution in the Australian red meat industry over the past five years.
+The independent review conducted by ACIL Allen inquired into the efficiency, operations and overall performance of M&LA as an institution in the Australian red meat industry over the past five years.
 The role and performance of the subsidiary companies within the M&LA group were also reviewed.
 The review outlined some functions and practices exercised by M&LA which require improvement and proposed recommendations to enhance the performance of the authority.
 ACIL Allen Consulting concluded that M&LA was a large and complex authority, with numerous roles at all stages in the meat and livestock supply chains.
 The report indicates that M&LA has improved correspondence with shareholders and provided enhanced assistance to the Federal Government in the negotiation of trade agreements within the review period.
 The failure of M&LA to engage in major research and development projects that would provide a greater return to the meat and livestock industries at large was also raised in the report.
 The corporate group was encouraged to become less financially conservative and fund projects that did carry more financial risk than small-scale initiatives, however has the potential to provide significant economic benefits for the industry.
 Five overarching recommendations are offered in the review, regarding the function of the subsidiaries in the M&LA corporate group.
 These included establishing a long-term policy direction, ensuring adequate funding for ISC and improving the transparency of MDC.
 The findings of this report are projected to be considered by the Australian government in the 2020 renewal of the statutory funding agreement it holds with M&LA.